ivantsepp/ivantsepp.github.io/about.md

 </div>

 ## Who am I?
-I am a web developer at [Paperless Post] in New York City.
-We help you create online and paper stationery that reflects your individual aesthetic.
+I am a web developer at [Etsy] in New York City.
+Our mission is to reimagine commerce in ways that build a more fulfilling and lasting world.
 And we are [hiring]!

 Currently, my main focus is on [Ruby] and [Rails] but I am also interested in Javascript.
 Subscribe to my [RSS Feed] to follow my adventures in programming.